The NoMad: Hotel

 The hotel had a rooftop private dining space with outdoor seating.
 Its room service and event food was provided by the hotel restaurant.

 Restaurant

 The NoMad restaurant opened in 2012 and had one Michelin star.
-It serves seasonal European-American cuisine.
+It served seasonal European-American cuisine.
 Their signature dish was a whole roasted chicken for two stuffed with foie gras and truffles.
 James Kent was the executive chef from 2013 to 2017.

 Food critic Adam Platt described the restaurant as appealing to multiple different audiences, with "a hodgepodge of styles under one roof".
 The restaurant had five rooms, including a glass-ceiling atrium for dining and a stand-up bar for cocktails, wine, and snacks.
 The library and parlour also offered additional seating in different atmospheres.

-The NoMad restaurant's opening persuaded Danny Meyer to sell the nearby restaurant Eleven Madison Park to Humm and Guidara, thinking that it would be competing with the NoMad.
+Humm and Guidara ran the nearby restaurant Eleven Madison Park, owned by Danny Meyer.
+Their proposal to open the NoMad restaurant themselves prompted Meyer to sell them Eleven Madison Park, as the two restaurants would be in competition.